“Breaking in to voice acting”

 Breaking into The Biz of VO

-Many who say, “I want to break into voice acting,” seem to actually mean they want to break into the business of voice acting.
+Many who say, “I want to break into voice acting,” actually mean they want to break into the business of voice acting.
 And they typically want to do this as quickly as possible with the least amount of effort.
 This angle is characterized by eager inquiries about getting an agent, booth equipment, networking, and finding a job.
 Business.
 Money.
-A job.
-Now- sooner if possible.
+Now.
+Sooner if possible.

-The business end is the most straight forward aspect of professional acting.
+Business is the most straight forward aspect of professional acting (though it often eludes artsy types).
 Pretty much anyone can learn the business details of VO and set up a decent home studio for a modest investment.
 Anyone call sell you this info (I give you my take on this on my site for free).
 It’s the easier, more linear half of the VO career puzzle.

 Breaking into the Art of VO

 In contrast to a typical business venture, the goal of exploring, developing and mastering an art form is a whole different kind of project- often open-ended.
 It requires the project of excavating your talent and strengthening access to your creative powers.

 Where business is linear, like climbing a tree— up then down and done— finding your way artistically is like scaling a mountain of trees with few set pathways or signposts on your way to the cloud-obscured rarified peak.
 You can see the mountain top, there’s just no clear path laid out for you.
 An artist’s journey can be elusive, uncertain, even maddening.

-You can climb trees on your ascent up the mountain- they make you feel momentarily higher and may give you some sense of progress.
+You can scuttle up a tree on your ascent up the mountain- that may make you feel momentarily higher and may give you some sense of progress.
 But you don’t really make progress up the mountain by climbing trees.

 Stop and go, rejection and stumbling, often with no clear indication of progress, even when progress is made.
 It may feel daunting, frustrating, indecipherable.